Vivek16-ops/React_NeewsPoint_App/README.md

 * __React:__The app is built using the React library, enabling the creation of a dynamic and efficient user interface.
 * __News API:__ The app fetches real-time news data from the News API, allowing users to access up-to-date and relevant information.

-## Note:
+## ⚠️ Important Notice for NewsPoint Users:

-Due to limitations on free API requests, News API key usage is restricted to the localhost system only.
-If you encounter issues accessing the News API from your local machine, consider deploying the app to your own local host system to use the API key effectively.
+🌐 To ensure a smooth experience, please be aware of a limitation on free API requests.
+The News API key usage is currently restricted to the localhost system only.

+🖥️ If you encounter any issues accessing the News API from your local machine, we recommend deploying the app to your own local host system.
+This will enable you to use the API key effectively and enjoy uninterrupted access to real-time news data.

+Thank you for your understanding!

 ## Available Scripts